Welcome to the Adaptive Services Office!

 The University policy on accommodations and the necessary forms and guidelines can be found at the Policy and Documentation.

 Students requesting services to aid their personal disability must meet with the ASO Counselor within the first two weeks of the semester.
 Accordingly, Ave Maria University will adhere to all applicable federal and state laws, regulations, and guidelines with respect to providing reasonable physical and academic accommodations for the purpose of affording equal access and opportunity to qualified individuals with a documented disability.
 This meeting is crucial because each student’s accommodations are prepared on an individual and flexible basis, to be provided in a timely and cost effective manner.

 Ave Maria University's Adaptive Services Office is located on the second floor of the Bob Thomas Student Union in Office 2027.
 Appointments can be made by phone at (239) 280-1654 or by email to firstname.lastname@example.org.

 Information and Technical Assistance on the Americans with Disabilities Act

 Learning Disabilities Association of America (LDA)

 For More Information:

-Contact the Adaptive Resource Center at (239) 280-1654 or by email at: email@example.com.
-The Adaptive Resource Center office is located on the second floor of the Bob Thomas Student Union Building, Office 2027.
-The Adaptive Technology Learning Lab is located on the second floor of the Canizaro Library, Room 234.
+Contact the Adaptive Services Office at (239) 280-1654 or by email at: email@example.com.
+The Adaptive Services Office and Adaptive Technology Learning Lab are located on the first floor of the Bob Thomas Student Union Building, Offices 1071 and 1073.

 Sharon O'Reilly, LCSW